 Examples of inappropriate visual conduct include displaying sexually suggestive or explicit objects, pictures, cartoons, graffiti, posters, emails, text messages, letters, notes, and/or internet images.

 Examples of inappropriate physical conduct are unwelcome touching, kissing, hugging, grabbing, leering, poking, groping, blocking movement, assault, and more.

 Wage & Hour

-There is a strong public policy in favor of employees being paid their full and proper compensation in a timely manner, which includes the payment of overtime wages.
+There is a strong public policy in favor of employees and contractors being paid their full and proper compensation in a timely manner, which includes the payment of overtime wages.
 The laws encompass an employee’s rights to meal and rest breaks, as well as reimbursement for certain work-related expenses.
 If you have not received your wages, overtime pay, rest periods, or meal breaks, you should contact the Firm immediately about recovering the money owed to you, as well as any possible penalties that you may be entitled to.

 Whether you had an employment contract or not, the law does not permit an employer to simply terminate an employee for any reason.
 Company handbooks and policies may help an employee who was fired or demoted in a manner inconsistent with those policies.
 If a company makes oral promises that an employee will have continued employment, the employer may be required to show good cause of any termination.
 Most importantly, public policy prevents employers from terminating employees for illegal reasons, e.g. based on race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, age, or sexual orientation.
 Therefore, if a termination violated a California statute or a public policy found in California’s Constitution, the termination may be considered wrongful.
 Federal laws may also be applicable.
 Therefore, if you have been terminated and feel it may be unlawful, the Firm can help.